 If you’re planning to establish a solid business that people will know you or your company for, you must group a couple of related services that you can offer out of your skills and experience to form a closely knitted line of services that’s within a related industry then focus and specialize on these skills.
 This is important as this will later help you build your brand and expertise around this niche.

-So how do you know which ones has the potential of making you money as a freelancer?
+So how do you know which ones have the potential of making you money as a freelancer?
 You Google it!

 Keep in mind that competition is good; of course, you don’t have to go head-on with your biggest competition.
 You must find a backdoor fist, start swimming in the small pond, get some clients, and experience under your belt as a freelancer then you can later compete in the big league.